 With respect to the 818 products, the list of affected products may be found here.
 The 25% additional tariff will come into effect on July 6, 2018.

-*We will update this blog post based on those results.
+*We will update this blog post based on further tariffs.

 DISCLAIMER: The content of this website has been prepared by the Abady Law Firm, P.C., for informational purposes only and should not be construed as legal advice.
 The material posted on this website is not intended to create, and receipt of it does not constitute, a lawyer-client relationship, and readers should not act upon it without seeking professional counsel.
 The Abady Law Firm, P.C., did not produce and is not responsible for the content of off-site legal resources.
 The materials on this site may constitute advertising under various state ethics rules.